-Alteration in the effective date of admission may be made only with the permission of the Director of Graduate Studies.
+Alteration in the effective date of admission may be made only with the permission of the Associate Dean for Research and Graduate Studies.

 A candidate may not repeat a semester of study if his/her progress has been unsatisfactory.
 Extensions to the prescribed period of study may be granted by the Graduate and Research Committee.